Verkeerd/recommendation_engine_sp/README.md

 in between the inserts, only one commit at the end.

 I chose the separate insert statements because it was the first way I thought of, but it is not very fast.
-I want to make one big insert statement and execute it in one go.
+I want to make one big insert statement, maybe compress it, and execute it in one go.
 However, this has not been implemented yet.

 # Logical Framework
 content filtering logical framework: